qossmic/deptrac/docs/index.md

 * how many warnings where encountered, e.g. because a class is grouped in multiple layers.
-* how many errors were encountered, e.g. when you exclude a violation in your depfile but that violation is not encountered.
+* how many errors were encountered, e.g. when you exclude a violation in your config file but that violation is not encountered.

 If the output does not match your expectations please take a look at [the debugging commands](debugging.md) available in Deptrac.